Written Statement under CPC

 Order VIII Rule 6A

 Order VIII Rule 6A deals with the Counter-claim.
-It says that the defendant has the right to add any claim or right which is arisen by the cause of action against the plaintiff.
+It says that the defendant has the right to add any claim or right that arises from the cause of action against the plaintiff.
 This cause of action can be before the institution of the suit filed by the plaintiff or after the filing of the suit.
 This claim is known as a counter-claim.
-The reason behind adding the counter-claim in the same suit is to prevent the multiplicity of the suits because the defendant could have instituted a fresh suit for this cause of action, so the counter-claim was added in the written statement to save the time of court and parties.
+The reason behind adding the counter-claim in the same suit is to prevent the multiplicity of the suits because the defendant could have instituted a fresh suit for this cause of action, so the counter-claim was added in the written statement to save the time of the court and parties.

 Characteristics of counter-claim